adiirockstar/trial-tristan-legg/README.md

-    "Do not say things like 'mentioned', 'listed', or 'the context says'. " "When talking about hobbies or personal interests, mention them briefly and honestly, " "without exaggerating or overselling them as passions unless they directly connect " "Simply answer naturally and directly, as if speaking in an interview."
+    "Do not say things like 'mentioned', 'listed', or 'the context says'. " "When talking about hobbies or personal interests, mention them briefly and honestly, " "without exaggerating or overselling them as passions unless they directly connect " "Simply answer naturally and directly, as if speaking in an interview.
+Try to keep answers short."
     "Do not speculate or invent details.
 Do not include citations or sources."
 )
 ```

-This is the original system prompt that later got modified for different tones.

 # Samples

+## What is your engineering philosophy?

+My engineering philosophy focuses on building and shipping AI that delivers value quickly, reliably, and responsibly.

+- Results first: I set clear success metrics and prefer minimal solutions that achieve impact rather than unused perfection.
+- Iterative and experimental: models are hypotheses.
+I design controlled experiments, measure, learn, and iterate quickly.
+- Rigorous engineering: reproducible pipelines, modular code, tests, and monitoring ensure dependable systems in production.
+- Responsible and honest: integrity shapes my design choices.
+I include bias checks, explainability, and safety trade-offs.
+- Collaborative and compassionate: I communicate trade-offs clearly and work closely with teammates and stakeholders.
+- Continuous learning: I review failures, adjust processes, and update code so mistakes are not repeated.

+Discipline, integrity, and curiosity guide how I approach every project.

+## What motivates you to take on ambitious AI projects?

+I am motivated by curiosity and technical challenge.
+I enjoy tackling hard problems, especially improving model accuracy and alignment, and turning research into reliable systems.
+I also value opportunities to lead teams, mentor others, and see work create real-world impact.
+Ambitious projects let me combine deep learning expertise, product thinking, and leadership to solve meaningful problems.

+## How do you approach teamwork when tackling complex technical challenges?

+I start by aligning the team on a clear, measurable goal.
+I then break the problem into parallel parts (data, modelling, infrastructure, evaluation) so progress can happen simultaneously.
+I encourage rapid prototyping and small experiments with clear experiment tracking to ensure results are reproducible.

+Daily syncs or short pairing sessions keep everyone coordinated.
+Code reviews and shared notebooks spread understanding and support teammates.
+When roadblocks arise, I use structured troubleshooting: form hypotheses, run targeted tests, and iterate on promising fixes.

+After delivery, we hold a retrospective to capture what went wrong and update processes or tooling to prevent repeat mistakes.
+Overall, I value collaboration, adaptability, and continuous learning so the team improves together.

 # Future Improvements

-The main thing I would like to work on in the future is the accuracy of the responses produced by the chatbot.
-The bot will occassionally invent details or projects that I worked on when it gets asked a question that is very different to anything in its dataset.
-This is more apparent when using the Storytelling narrative tone mode which clearly wants to each response to be long and romanticised.
-Ideally I would like the bot in these settings to refuse to answer and request you send me an email to get a response.
+The main improvement I want to make is increasing response accuracy.
+The bot occasionally invents details or projects, especially when asked about topics far outside its dataset.
+This is most noticeable in storytelling mode, which tends to produce long, romanticised answers.
+Ideally, in such cases, the bot should refuse and suggest contacting me directly instead.

-Additionally I would like to add and incorporate more interesting data about me and my personality so that the agent can respond more akin to me given my own personal experiences.
+I would also like to include more data about me and my personal experiences, so the agent’s responses sound even closer to how I would answer.

-# Show my Thinking
+# Show My Thinking

-Due to the short time-frame of this project and the encouragement to work AI-natively, I attempted to use AI large parts of this project.
-I specifically chose to use ChatGPT-5 conversations so that I could easily share them here with you and because of the improved ability of GPT-5 to be able to one-shot problems compared to other models.
+This project was built under a short time frame, with encouragement to work AI-natively.
+I used AI for large parts of the development process, choosing ChatGPT-5 because it can one-shot problems better than earlier models and makes conversations easy to share.

 ## Data Creation

-I sped up the data creation process by utilising an agent to provide 35 different common interview questions about my technical skills, non-technical skills and non-work related details.
-This was to give a good mix of answers that would get the agent used to the interview structure and give the agent enough context about me to let it infer knowledge when asked a question not directly in its dataset.
-I personally wrote the answer to each question as it is crucial that is completely based off of me and my responses as that is what the chatbot is trying to emulate.
+I used an AI agent to generate 35 interview questions covering technical, non-technical, and personal topics.
+I then wrote all the answers myself, ensuring the dataset was fully based on my own words and experiences.
+This gave the bot both structured examples and enough context to handle unseen questions.

 Link to the conversation: https://chatgpt.com/share/68a82acc-779c-8013-91d0-cc024c1618b3

 ## Vector Database

-I wrote the ingestion, search and upsert features of the application (vectorstore.py) using a GPT-5 chat agent.
+I built the ingestion, search, and upsert features (`vectorstore.py`) with the help of GPT-5.

-I gave it a detailed prompt defining the code description, embedding model, vector database library, function interfaces, dataset cleaning, chunking, max marginal relevance utility and function descriptions for RAG ingestion and search.
-With some experimentation this successfully created a working `vectorstore.py` file.
+I gave it a detailed prompt specifying the embedding model, database library, function interfaces, and utilities for cleaning, chunking, and MMR-based retrieval.
+With experimentation, this created a working implementation.

-After incorporating some edits written by me, simplifying the code as well fixing errors due to the type requirements of the external libraries, I asked it to implement (with my edited code) an upsert markdown function that takes raw text inputs and adds it to our vector database.
+I then edited the code myself to simplify logic, fix type issues, and align it with the external library requirements.
+I also added an `upsert_markdown` function with an AI draft as a base, integrating it into the codebase.

 Link to the conversation: https://chatgpt.com/share/68a82acc-779c-8013-91d0-cc024c1618b3

 ## The Streamlit App

-I built the majority of the Streamlit frontend (app.py) and chat functionality with a GPT-5 chat agent.
+I developed most of the frontend (`app.py`) with GPT-5 assistance.

-I prompted it with detailed requirements: the app should emulate me in an interview, use my existing vectorstore.py (ingest, search, upsert_markdown), maintain chat history in st.session_state, build context from top-k retrieved chunks, and pass this as a system message before each user input.
-I also asked for sidebar controls for rebuilding the index, resetting the conversation, and uploading Markdown files to update the vector base.
-I told it what libraries it could use to maintain consistency between agent code.
+I prompted it to build a Streamlit app that emulates me in interviews, uses `vectorstore.py` for ingestion, search, and upsert, maintains chat history in `st.session_state`, and builds system messages with retrieved context.
+I also requested sidebar controls for index rebuilding, chat resets, and Markdown uploads.

-With some experimentation this produced a working Streamlit app, which I refined by fixing errors — especially type issues with the external libraries — and by making edits where the generated code didn’t quite align with the SDK requirements.
-I also used GPT-5 to quickly adapt the app from GPT-4’s temperature parameter to GPT-5’s categorical verbosity, and to integrate multiple preset prompt styles (Interview, Brag, Story, Concise) each with default verbosity values.

-Alongside these AI-assisted iterations, I manually selected baseline parameters such as chunk sizes, overlap, and retrieval settings (k and fetch_k), and tested different configurations to optimise performance.
-I also wrote and refined the system prompts for each style to ensure the chatbot’s answers matched the intended tone and depth.
+The AI produced a functional app, which I refined by fixing type issues, adapting it from GPT-4’s `temperature` to GPT-5’s `verbosity`, and adding preset prompt styles (Interview, Brag, Story, Concise).
+I selected baseline retrieval parameters and tested configurations to optimise performance.
+I also wrote and refined the system prompts to ensure each style gave the intended tone and depth.

-The result is a minimal but flexible chat interface that ties the vector store and model together into an interactive interview agent.
+The result is a simple but flexible interface connecting the vector store and model into an interactive interview agent.

 Link to the conversation: https://chatgpt.com/share/68a82fdf-5864-8013-bbca-29c5f0be31bd

+## Breakdown of AI vs Manual Work

+**AI-generated**
+- Initial `vectorstore.py` (ingestion, search, chunking, MMR).
+- First draft of `app.py` including chat interface, sidebar controls, and Markdown upload feature.
+- Prompt style switcher (Interview, Brag, Story, Concise) and base layout.

+**Manually edited**
+- Fixed type and SDK issues with external libraries.
+- Selected and tuned baseline parameters (`chunk_size`, `chunk_overlap`, `k`, `fetch_k`).
+- Authored and refined all system prompts.
+- Made all design, model, and architecture choices.
+- Wrote the detailed descriptions and interfaces used to guide the AI agents.
+- Ensured the app remained minimal and fully in-memory.

+**AI-assisted, refined by me**
+- `upsert_markdown` function drafted by AI and integrated by me.
+- Migrated from GPT-4’s `temperature` to GPT-5’s `verbosity`, resolving type issues.
+- Streamlit uploader fix (`uploader_seed` + rerun) suggested by AI and applied by me.